-LPS presents “Hitched” by Earl Lewin
+“Hitched” by Earl Lewin

-January 13, 2018 @ 8:00 PM - 10:00 PM
+January 13 @ 7:00 PM - 9:00 PM

-Harry is divorced from Jim’s mother and is flying in from Philadelphia with his current wife and is trying to hide a serious health issue.
+Harry is divorced from Jim’s mother and is flying in from Philadelphia with his latest wife who is half his age.
 Millie is unaware that her son Bruce, a professor at Georgia State University, is gay.
-Bruce is bringing his lover, Spike, so he can introduce him to the family.
-Millie’s outspoken obnoxious Aunt from Pennsylvania is among the guests and Millie’s sophisticated niece is coming from New York City, and Millie’s ex husband, now running a mission for orphan boys in New Guinea, shows up uninvited asking Millie to take care of him while he recovers from minor surgery.
+Bruce is bringing his lover, Spike, to introduce him to the family.
+Millie’s outspoken obnoxious Aunt from Pennsylvania is among the guests and Millie’s sophisticated niece from New York City is invited.
+Millie’s ex husband, now running a mission for orphan boys in New Guinea, shows up uninvited asking Millie to take care of him while he recovers from minor surgery.
 Though the mix is not cohesive, we get to know and marvel at the relationships that make this crazy family care about and love one another.